TexasLAN/documents/code_of_conduct.md

 **Section 1.** Charges against the Accused

 - Any person may report a violation of policies by lodging a report with a Member of Standards Board or the VP of Standards.
-- When the action complained of is also a violation of University rules and regulations, the charge should be simultaneously reported to the University&#39;s dean of students.
+- When the action complained of is also a violation of University rules and regulations, the charge shall be simultaneously reported to the University&#39;s dean of students.
-- When the action complained of is also a violation of criminal statutes, the facts should be simultaneously reported to area and/or campus law enforcement authorities.
+- When the action complained of is also a violation of criminal statutes, the facts shall be simultaneously reported to area and/or campus law enforcement authorities.
 - Any charge or allegation should be submitted as soon as possible after the conduct or event takes place.
 If a person believes that the conduct is about to take place, a report should be submitted before the alleged conduct occurs.
 - If the alleged conduct violates the Fraternity&#39;s Code of Conduct and Member Disciplinary Policy, the Standards Board along with the VP of Standards shall determine if the matter is to be treated by the Fraternity as a &quot;formal&quot; or &quot;informal&quot; charge.
 - Examples of formal charges include, but are not limited to: